Symphytum × uplandicum

 Russian comfrey or Quaker comfrey (Symphytum × uplandicum, syn.
 S. peregrinum auct.) is a common hybrid between Symphytum officinale and S. asperum.
 It represents the economically most important kind of comfrey.

-It occurs naturally in Caucasus region where it grows in waste areas and disturbed soils.
-It has been introduced as a crop in many places around the world. and is widespread in the British Isles and interbreeds with S. officinale.
+It occurs naturally in the Caucasus region where it grows in waste areas and disturbed soils.
+It has been introduced as a crop in many places around the world, and is widespread in the British Isles and interbreeds with S. officinale.

 Description

 It grows as a perennial herb.
 It grows to heights of up to 2 meters (6').
 Above ground the plant is hairy, but not spiny.
 Its root system has a pronounced, deep-reaching taproot.

 Along the erect, branched stems grow large simple, mostly stalked leaves.
 On the lower stem they are arranged in an alternate pattern.
 In the upper parts they may be opposite and are stalkless, shortly decurrent, or more or less fused around the stem.
 The leaf blade is up to 25 cm long and never cordate.
 There are no stipules.

 The flowering period is from May to August.
 The inflorescences are forked cymes.
 It does not have bracts.

 The hermaphrodite flowers are radially symmetrical with five-petals and dichlamydeous perianth.
 The five sepals are fused into a 5 to 7 millimetres (around ¼") long calyx with usually pointed calyx lobes.
 The five petals are either initially pink and later blue or permanently purple.
 The corolla measures 12 to 18 millimetres (¼" to ¾") in diameter.
 The filaments of the five stamens are narrower than their anthers.

 The fruits are segmented into four egg-shaped nutlets whose surfaces are brown, dull, and finely granular.
 They measure 3 to 4 by 2 to 2.5 millimeters.

 The chromosome count is 2n = 36.